 I’m a firm believer that shooting is just like any other activity.
 You know, practice makes perfect.
 The more good repetition one can do the better.
 However, this needs to be good repetition.
 I’ve seen so many people go to the range and try to shoot an entire box of .300 Win.
 Mag off their shoulder and wonder why they can’t keep good groups by the end.
 I like to use a .22 as a great way to practice smooth trigger pulls and get used to precision shooting.
 The more times you have a perfectly smooth trigger pull, the better your chance of not jerking the trigger when the big buck steps out in front of you.

 My mom also did a lot of shooting with the .22 prior to our mule deer hunt in the Sandhills of Nebraska last fall.
-She was going to be shooting a .308 in Nebraska, but prior to that, much repetition with the .22 got her a little more used to using a scope and ready for precision shooting.
-My mom has been a hunter and shooter her entire life, however growing up in central MN most of our hunting was done with slugs and without scopes.
+She was going to be shooting a .308 in Nebraska, but prior to that, many repetitions with the .22 got her a little more used to using a scope and ready for precision shooting.
+My mom has been a hunter and shooter her entire life, however, growing up in central MN most of our hunting was done with slugs and without scopes.
+So, before we took her out shooting with a scope we read through some of the scope guides we found online and she familiarized herself with what she’d be shooting with.
 Plinking with a .22 can be a great way to get a new shooter used to rifles, scopes, or even help the skills of a seasoned shooter.

 Another option Winchester has is the M22 that was designed for modern sporting rifles with high capacity magazines.
 My mom and I primarily shoot rifles, so I like a .22 in a rifle style, but for shooters who do a lot of hunting or shooting with modern sporting rifles this is the exact same concept.
 The M22 offers realistic training loads with a clean burning powder that assures consistent chamber pressure.
 It also features a black copper plated round nose bullet that’s highly accurate and plated for reduced fouling and functions amazing, plus its works great in high capacity magazines.